the-one-io/api-client/client-js/WS_README.md

 # WebSocket Client for JavaScript/Node.js

-WebSocket client for Broker Trading API in JavaScript/Node.js with authentication and real-time support.
+WebSocket client for TheOne Trading API in JavaScript/Node.js with authentication and real-time support.

 ## Installation